lbl-srg/obc/specification/source/codeGeneration.rst

 directly compile CDL using option 2) or 3).
 Before explaining
-these three approaches, we first discuss challenges of translation of CDL sequences to building automation systems, as well as their implications.
+these three approaches, we first discuss challenges of translation of CDL sequences to a BAS, as well as their implications.

 Challenges and Implications for Translation of Control Sequences from and to Building Control Product Lines